THE GEORGE R. AND MARTHA MEANS

 • Providing ongoing resources and advice to enrolled students and alumni.

 The Means Center operates through the generosity of donors who see the value of supporting entrepreneurship.
-Our students represent the future of free enterprise.
-Whatever we can do to support future entrepreneurs is time and money well spent.
+We invite you to join us in growing the next generation of world-changing entrepreneurs by making an online gift.